digitpk/digitpk/README.md

 Here are some ideas to get you started:

 - 🔭 Currently working on Laravel, Flutter & Wordpress
-- 🌱 We are currently providing services
+- 🌱 We are currently providing services related to IT services but not limited to above mention technologies.
 - 👯 We are looking to collaborate on where we both can win.
-- 🤔 I’m looking for help with Growth with like minded businesses
+- 🤔 We are looking for help with Growth with like minded businesses
 - 💬 Ask me about anything
 - 📫 info@digit.com.pk
 - :telephone: skype: live:.cid.3bc2c4f5d6c55c7